buildwithcycy/buildwithcycy/README.md

 ### Hi there 👋

-- 👯 I’m looking to collaborate on machine learning projects
+- 👯 I’m looking to collaborate on projects related to data science/machine learning
-- 🌍 Research interests: Natural Language Processing, Computer Vision, Health, Econometrics
+- 🌍 Research interests: Natural Language Processing, Computer Vision, Health, Environment
 - 📫 How to reach me: Email or Twitter
 - 😄 Pronouns: She/Hers